 Thrive Physio Plus offers a 60-minute neck pain initial consultation with an expert physiotherapist at our Highgate clinic.
-We see local Adelaidians in the Unley council area, eastern and southern suburbs with neck pain daily!
+We see local Adelaidians in the Unley council area, eastern and southern suburbs with neck and shoulder pain daily!

 Let us help you – call us on 8490 0777 or book your initial consultation here today.

 What are some good neck pain physiotherapy exercises?

 Good neck pain exercises include arm openings, cat/camels, and threading the needle.
 Also, any resisted exercise that works the muscles of the shoulder, the upper back muscles, and the neck is good for neck pain.
 These can include seated rows, lat pull-downs, and shoulder raises.

 Physiotherapy is a highly effective and evidence-based treatment for pain and stiffness of the neck.
 Treatment involves manual therapy, including massage and joint mobilisation, as well as strengthening exercises, and mobility exercises designed to reduce stiffness and increase neck range of motion.

 Can neck pain cause symptoms in other parts of my body?